-Creating a Site That is Easy to Navigate
+How Do I Create a Site That is Easy to Navigate?

-Why is it important for a site layout to be optimized?
+Why is it important for a website to be easy to navigate?

 Both the search engines and your site visitors want to find a site that is easy to navigate and so they can find the information being sought.
 When sites are difficult to get around, Google can penalize you in the SERPs, reducing your visibility.
 Google knows that when sites are confusing, the user experience is negatively impacted, and they do not want to highly rank sites that do not make customers happy.